Classification of Multiwavelength Transients with Machine Learning: Introduction

 In the burgeoning era of multimessenger astronomy, incorporating data from different telescopes could dramatically improve classification of events.
-A prime example of this is the MeerLICHT \footnote{www.meerlicht.uct.ac.za} telescope \citep{Bloemen:2016vqg}, an optical telescope \ksn{whose observing schedule is synchronised with that of the (night time) observations of the} radio telescope MeerKAT, resulting in simultaneous optical and radio observations of transients.
-Alert streams from telescopes such as Fermi\footnote{https://fermi.gsfc.nasa.gov} and LSST \footnote{www.lsst.org}\citep{LSST} will also enable rapid coordination for multimessenger observations.
+A prime example of this is the MeerLICHT \footnote{www.meerlicht.uct.ac.za} telescope \citep{Bloemen:2016vqg}, an optical telescope \ksn{whose observing schedule is synchronised with that of the (night time) observations of the} radio telescope MeerKAT, resulting in simultaneous optical and radio observations of transients. \ksr{Indeed, a primary motivation for undertaking this work now is that MeerKAT has recently begun to take scientific data and it is anticipated to detect hundreds of transients over the next few years}.
+Alert streams from telescopes such as Fermi\footnote{https://fermi.gsfc.nasa.gov} and the Vera C. Rubin Observatory \footnote{www.lsst.org} \citep{LSST} will also enable rapid coordination for multimessenger observations.
 Combining these data sources necessitates a new general framework for multimessenger machine learning.

 In this paper we outline a method for the automatic classification of radio transients\ml{, based on \cite{Lochner:2016},} that makes use of multiwavelength data and machine learning.
-We define how to incorporate data in other wavelengths and alert streams from other telescopes.
+We define how to incorporate data in other wavelengths and alert streams from other telescopes. \ksr{The techniques proposed by \cite{Lochner:2016} were only used on optical supernovae.
+Here, we apply this technique to radio data and show that it can also be effective for objects that vary on dramatically different timescales; supernovae and flare stars, for instance, vary on the time scales of seconds, while AGN can vary on the time scale of months.}

+\mln{Due to the limited quantity of available radio transient light curves, we develop a data augmentation technique to increase the sample size and improve classification performance.
+Our data augmentation technique achieves three things: it breaks up long light curves into smaller samples increasing the size of the training set, it balances the number of objects in each class which reduces bias in the machine learning and it adds a small amount of additional variance to the training data that is statistically consistent with the original light curve.}

 We test our method on existing radio transient light curves, exploring the effects of non-representative training sets (i.e. when the algorithm is tested on objects that are dissimilar to those in the training set).
 We also demonstrate, with an example, the effect of including optical data to improve classification accuracy.